imjoseangel/sandbox/doc/automation.md

 **Documentation as code**, **Containers**, **Dynamic Security**, and **Integration Testing** is part of the improvement plan.

+**Makefiles** facilitate self-documentation and serve as a startup point for all the implementations.

 The diagram is now larger with lots of components.
 The process is becoming better and better:

 ```mermaid